OpenDataManchester/training-and-resources/README.md

 # training-and-resources
+Training curriculum and modules.
-Resources and recipes for training
+Recipes and resources for training and events.